What is the Self-Sufficiency Standard?

 The Standard’s real-world assumptions allow the costs of all basic needs—not just food—to vary over time and across geographic locations.
-With this up-dated and detailed approach, the Standard is able to develop a realistic measurement of the income requirements for 472 different family types across each county in a given state.
+With this up-dated and detailed approach, the Standard is able to develop a realistic measurement of the income requirements for over 700 different family types across each county in a given state.

 How is the Self-Sufficiency Standard Calculated?